AndreaPCalvin/DAOAnalyses/README.md

 ## Notebook overview
 Although there are specific explanations in text cell comments in the notebooks, the project consists of the following three main analyses.
+- [Snapshot Spaces Data Retrieval.ipynb]: Code developed to retrieve voting data from any [Snapshot space](https://snapshot.org/#/explore).
-- [DAOsAtAScale.ipynb]: — Code developed to perform a quantitative analysis of the whole ecosystem of DAOs.
+- [DAOsAtAScale.ipynb]: Code developed to perform a quantitative analysis of the whole ecosystem of DAOs.
-- [IndieDAO.ipynb]: — Code developed to retrieve and analyze Snapshot proposals of [IndieDAO]([https://](https://www.indie.win/)).
+- [IndieDAO.ipynb]: Code developed to retrieve and analyze Snapshot proposals of [IndieDAO]([https://](https://www.indie.win/)).
-- [Decentraland.ipynb]: — Code developed to retrieve and analyze Snapshot proposals of [Decentraland]([https://](https://decentraland.org/)).
+- [Decentraland.ipynb]: Code developed to retrieve and analyze Snapshot proposals of [Decentraland]([https://](https://decentraland.org/)).

 ## How to run the notebooks
 We recommend using [JupyterLab](https://jupyter.org/) (local utility) or [GoogleColab](https://colab.google/) (cloud utility) to open and run the notebooks.
 Please note that if you are working in the cloud, you will need to host and connect the data files to the code via Google Drive.
 This can be problematic when working with large data files, such as those used in the whole ecosystem of DAOs analysis, because they need to be uploaded each time the session is restarted.